schiffy91/template.js/README.md

 ```

 ### images.js
 This file is JavaScript that will be evaluated each time it's included.
-All dynamic templates can consume an optional parameter, `currentPath`.
+All JavaScript templates can consume an optional parameter, `currentPath`.
 Support for custom parameters is planned.
 ```
 exports.main = function(currentPath) {
 	let fs = require("fs");